 - a.
-The work already done that substantiates the rationale and lays the foundation for the work proposed in the application - b.
-The detailed development plan and proposed work over the duration of the application - c.
-The chemistry, manufacturing, and controls plan to ensure that the company has sufficient investigational product available for studies - d.
-The regulatory activities and timelines associated with each plan e.
+The preclinical development plan describing the studies required to generate safety data to support clinical development - b.
+The clinical development plan that provides the necessary safety and efficacy data supporting marketing approval - c.
+The CMC plan to ensure that the company has sufficient investigational product available for both sets of studies - d.
+The regulatory activities and timelines associated with each plan - e.
 Copies of all communications with any regulatory agency, US or foreign